spencerldixon/BootSaaS/README.md

 # BootSaaS

 Bootstrap your start up!
-BootSaaS allows you to get on with creating your SaaS application without worrying about the setup.
+BootSaaS sets up your application and generates basic layouts to get your app started.
+Just create a blank rails app, add the gem and follow the installation instructions.
+Forget about the setup, concentrate on building the meat of your startup.

+### What it does

-- Bootstrap
+- Sets up Bootstrap

-### Coming Soon

-- Font Awesome
+- Sets up Font Awesome
-- Devise
-- Stripe
-- Stripe Webhooks
-- Mailers
+- Sets up a static pages controller, layouts, template views and partials for your front facing pages
+- Creates a simple home page and a coming soon page
+- Sets up a dashboard controller with simple layout
+- Adds rails 12 factor gem for assets precompilation on heroku
+- Adds brakeman for vulnerability checking
+- Adds standard terms and conditions and privacy policy modals with lorem ipsum text
+- Sets up routes for your new pages
-- Admin Panel
+- Adds tests!

 ## Installation